David Samhammer

 Short CV

 David Samhammer is a research assistant at the Chair of Systematic Theology II (Ethics) at the Friedrich-Alexander-University Erlangen-Nuremberg.
 Before his master’s degree in sociology, he studied social science for intercultural relations in Fulda and Budapest.
-Currently he is part of the project “Al-Driven Decision-Making in the Clinic.
-Ethical, Legal and Societal Challenges“ (vALID), where he is responsible for analysing qualitative data and the development of a governance perspective concerning AI-driven decision making in the clinic.
+Until February 2023 he was part of the project “Al-Driven Decision-Making in the Clinic.
+Ethical, Legal and Societal Challenges“ (vALID), where he was responsible for project coordination, analysing qualitative data and the development of a governance perspective concerning AI-driven decision making in the clinic.
+Meanwhile, he is engaged in the project “Prospectively Investigating the Impact of AI on Shared Decision Making in Post-Kidney Transplant Care” (PRIMA-AI), which focuses on the socio-philosophical and methodological aspects of the use of AI for the physician-patient relationship.

 Main field of research